Coder-Hegde/demoCode/README.md

 # demoCode
-This is the demo for Git and github
+This is the demo for Git and github.